laughing-waffles/recordinglink/_pages/privacy.md

 How do I withdraw my consent?

-If after you opt-in, you change your mind, you may withdraw your consent for us to contact you, for the continued collection, use or disclosure of your information, at anytime, by contacting us at getintouch@oneweektickets.com or mailing us at:
+If after you opt-in, you change your mind, you may withdraw your consent for us to contact you, for the continued collection, use or disclosure of your information, at anytime, by contacting us at getintouch@TransferVoxtickets.com or mailing us at:

-OneWeek Tickets
+TransferVox
 PO Box 6724
 Austin, TX 78762